History Tour in Padua

 Every street in Padua carries echoes of the events that shaped it.
 Stand in front of Scrovegni Chapel and Basilica di Sant'Antonio and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
 Quieter sites like Palazzo Bo hold stories that the crowds at the major monuments never hear.

-Use this page as a starting point for a Padua walking tour, a free self-guided route, or the Roamee app for Padua.
+Use this page as a starting point for a Padua walking tour, a free route, or the Roamee app for Padua.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Padua draws visitors for art and history, and history is the foundation beneath all of it.
 Sites like Scrovegni Chapel and Basilica di Sant'Antonio anchor the narrative, while overlooked places like Palazzo Bo fill in the chapters that most visitors skip.
 Walking with a history lens, even familiar landmarks reveal why a street curves the way it does and what happened on the ground you're standing on.